-I found the 3 above-mentioned site builders were relatively easy to use and they can give you a good looking site quite quickly.
-Having built sites using HTML code in the past, we now are spoilt for choice with the numbers of site builders and content management systems available.
+I found the 3 above-mentioned site builders were relatively easy to use, and they can give you a good-looking site quite quickly.
+Having built sites using HTML code in the past, we are now spoilt for choice with the number of site builders and content management systems available.
 There are so many choices now it can be difficult knowing what to choose.

-The website builders can be used to build many different types of sites: – small or local business, e-commerce, portfolios for photographers or artists, a hobby site, a personal blog and many others.
+Website builders can be used to build many different types of sites: – small or local businesses, e-commerce, portfolios for photographers or artists, hobby sites, personal blogs, and many others.

 Let’s get going and see what SiteBuilder.com has to offer.

 Price: plans ranging from free to $30.00 per month